leonlopezanto/Spark-Big-Data/DonQuijote/README.md

 📦 https://gist.github.com/jsdario/6d6c69398cb0c73111e49f1218960f79 📦

 This dataset is avalaible too in project root.
- Dependencies of spark and scala added in pom.xml
+ Dependencies of spark and scala added in pom.xml.

 1. We have loaded the DonQuixote dataset into a DataFrame.
 2. We have made trim on the columns of the dataset.